Posoroko/directus/docs/reference/authentication.md

 expiration time, and are thus the most secure option to use.
 The tokens are returned with a refresh token that can be used to retrieve a new access token via the [refresh](#refresh) endpoint/mutation.

+They are ideal for scenarios where you need a token that is only valid for a short period of time.
+For example, you might use a temporary token for a single API request that needs to be authenticated.

 **Session Token (JWT)** can also be returned by the [login](#login) endpoint/mutation.\
 Session tokens combine both a refresh token and access token in a single cookie.
 These tokens should not have a short expiration time like the Temporary Tokens as you cannot refresh these after they have expired.

+They are ideal for scenarios where you want the user to remain authenticated over a long period of time, even if they close their browser or turn off their device.
+They are typically used for user sessions in a web application.

 **Static Tokens** can be set for each platform user, and never expire.
 They are less secure, but quite useful for server-to-server communication.
 They are saved as plain-text within `directus_users.token`.
 Static Tokens are created in